News & Story Ideas

 In her book “The Four Sacred Gifts,” Dr. Anita Sanchez shares the call from the Elders to receive the gift of forgiving the unforgivable.
 Through indigenous wisdom and her own experience of trauma, Anita offers all of us the opportunity to be free of the past and fully embrace the lives we have been given.

 When we allow ourselves to be quiet enough to listen to the wisdom in our lives, from Elders and from within, we give ourselves the opportunity to experience transformation.
-Aztec Mexican-American author and coach Dr. Anita Sanchez shares tools and tips from her new book, “The Four Sacred Gifts.”
+Nahua (Aztec) and Mexican-American author and coach Dr. Anita Sanchez shares tools and tips from her book, “The Four Sacred Gifts.”

 When it comes to gender inequality or the treatment of LGBTQ people in the workplace, many executives have spoken out on these issues.
 However as the Black Lives Matter movement formed in response to a national string of killings of unarmed black people, the silence from American businesses was deafening.
 Transformational business consultant Dr. Anita Sanchez talks about the importance of recognizing our connection and not staying silent as well as offering tips for how to create an inclusive workplace.

 As an individual, how can each of us take steps to create more unity in our lives?
-Aztec Mexican-American author and transformational leadership consultant Dr. Anita Sanchez offers tips from her new book, “The Four Sacred Gifts.”
+Nahua (Aztec) and Mexican-American author and transformational leadership consultant Dr. Anita Sanchez offers tips from her book, “The Four Sacred Gifts.”

 In the Amazon rainforest, the indigenous people draw directly on nature for healing.
 They draw on the plants, water, and minerals that surround them to cure wounds, fevers, and disease.
-As Aztec Mexican-American author Dr. Anita Sanchez shares in her new book, “The healing process reflects indigenous belief that life is interconnected and everything needed is available within and around us to heal injuries on the physical, emotional, mental and spiritual levels.”
+As Nahua (Aztec) and Mexican-American author Dr. Anita Sanchez shares in her book, “The healing process reflects indigenous belief that life is interconnected and everything needed is available within and around us to heal injuries on the physical, emotional, mental and spiritual levels.”

 Author and indigenous thought leader Dr. Anita Sanchez helps us to understand what hope is and how it can transform our lives.
 “When we open to hope, it is possible to release the pressure and desire to know everything, the need to think we are in control.”